 09. Pick relevant images

 Likewise, you should also enhance your blog post with a few great images that illustrate your main points.
 It’s important that your pictures add value to the subject, rather than serving as placeholders.
-Pay extra attention to your featured image - this will be the main visual below your blog’s title, and it’s what readers will see when they browse your articles from your blog’s homepage.
+Pay extra attention to your featured image—this will be the main visual below your blog’s title, and it’s what readers will see when they browse your articles from your blog’s homepage.
+Infographics are also great to insert within blog posts to reinforce key points or ket stats.

 10. Implement calls-to-action